-This section mentions in the method to prepared $CeO_2$ in nanoparticles size.
-Several method are available for the preparation of nano-sized $CeO_2$ , e.g. sol-gel technology, solvothermal and hydrothermal synthesis, precipitation method, machanochemical, surfactant-assisted method, thermal degradation and microemulsion synthesis [4].
+This section mentions in the method to prepared CeO_2 in nanoparticles size.
+Several method are available for the preparation of nano-sized CeO_2 , e.g. sol-gel technology, solvothermal and hydrothermal synthesis, precipitation method, machanochemical, surfactant-assisted method, thermal degradation and microemulsion synthesis [4].

-Zang et al. [5] synthesized $CeO_2$ crystals by microemulsion technique and they studied changes in crystalline structure at different temperatures.
-It was found that, heat treatment over 773 K converted $Ce^{3+}$ to $Ce^{4+}$ and the cubic crystalline structure characteristic of CeO2 developed.
+Zang et al. [5] synthesized CeO_2 crystals by microemulsion technique and they studied changes in crystalline structure at different temperatures.
+It was found that, heat treatment over 773 K converted Ce^{3+} to Ce^{4+} and the cubic crystalline structure characteristic of CeO2 developed.
 He et al. [6] reported the preparation of monodisperse CeO2 nanoparticles by homogeneous precipitation using a W/O microemulsion as a microreactor.
 They studied the stabilizing effect of surfactants.
 It was described that the particle size and the dispersity increased by increasing calcination temperature.
-Chen et al. [7] synthesized $CeO_2$ nanoparticles in alcohol/water mixtures, controlling size by varying the alcohol/water ratio and the chemical nature of the alcohol used.
+Chen et al. [7] synthesized CeO2 nanoparticles in alcohol/water mixtures, controlling size by varying the alcohol/water ratio and the chemical nature of the alcohol used.
 They found that the size of the particles decreased with increasing alcohol/water ratio and molecular weight of alcohol.
 Another method for the preparation of monodisperse CeO2 is synthesis in polyalcohols, which is affected by pH, temperature, the chemical nature of the polyalcohol and the concentration of the reactants [8].
 Zhou et al. [9] synthesized spherical ceria crystallites by hydrothermal treatment.
 It was found that these spheres were developed from gradual aggregation of small nanoparticles and size of the spheres could be tailored by adjusting the reagent concentrations.
 Another preparation method was described by Phontammachai and co-workers [10], these authors prepared a high surface area ceria by sol-gel process.
 It was found that the gel can be formed at 0.8-1.1 HCl:alkoxide and 50-65 water:alkoxide molar ratios.
 Gelation time increases and the specific surface area decreases with increasing amount of HCl.
 Calcination temperature and time affect the specific surface area and the crystallinity.
-The highest specific surface area was obtained at 0.8:1:55 HCl:alkoxide:water molar ratio gel calcined at 400°C for 1 h (180 m/g).
+The highest specific surface area was obtained at 0.8:1:55 HCl:alkoxide:water molar ratio gel calcined at 400°C for 1 h (180 m2/g).
 Rebellato et al. [11] synthesized CeO2 particles by precipitation, microemulsion, and marcilly method.
 They studied the dependence of particle size on the preparation method applied and found that the sample prepared by the marcilly method had the smallest particle size.
 Bumajdad et al. [12] used anionic, cationic and non-ionic surfactants in their syntheses.
 The largest specific surface area was attained in the experiment using non-ionic surfactant.

-2.3 Preparation of Ni/CeO2 nanoparticles
+2.3 Preparation of Ni/CeO2 and Ni/CeO2-ZrO2

-Very recently, some researches have successfully applied Ni on $CeO_2$ based support to $CO_2$ reforming of methane.
-To achieve higher surface area desirable for better catalytic and redox performance, several efforts have been made to fabricate Ni/CeO2.
+Very recently, some researches have successfully applied zirconia support to CO_2 reforming of methane.
+Moreover, they have also successfully applied Ni/CeO2-ZrO2 to partial oxidation of methane reaction [13].
+To achieve higher surface area desirable for better catalytic and redox performance, several efforts have been made to fabricate Ni/CeO2 and Ni/CeO2-ZrO2.